Automated Testing Strategy - Enterprise Guide 2025

 Have great tests?
 Excellent.
 But if they don't run automatically on every push, it's like they don't exist.

-CI/CD integration is the key to automated testing success.
+CI/CD integration makes this real.
 Every commit triggers tests.
 Every failed test blocks the merge.
-Zero production bugs without detection.
+No bug reaches production undetected.
 Below are examples for GitHub Actions and Azure DevOps.

 💡 Useful resources: